 The following day, Mary was still in a state of distress, and it was clear that the robbery had a severe impact on her mental and physical health.
 Unable to eat or calm herself down, Mary’s health deteriorated until she finally passed away.

 The ghost of Mary Ingram is often spotted throughout Temple Newsam, likely searching for the pearls which she was asking about until the day she died.
 Visitors often report hearing muffled cries, along with rippling carpets and sudden, unexplainable blasts of cold air.

 It is unusual to find a house on one of these lists that isn’t several hundred years old.
 Number 30 East Drive, however, is a special case.
-The house has been captivating the UK paranormal community and beyond for decades, and has even been the site of a Most Haunted investigation, much like Annison Funeral Parlour.
+The home has captivated the UK paranormal community and beyond for decades and has even been the site of a Most Haunted investigation, much like Annison Funeral Parlour.

 Most Haunted presenter Yvette Fielding described 30 East Drive as the most terrifying location she had ever visited, citing the never-ending paranormal activity and the violence of the spirit who dwells there, which is excessive even for a poltergeist.

 Poltergeist activity has been reported at the house for over 40 years.
 The Pritchard family, who occupied the home during the first reports of paranormal activity, initially tried to ignore what was happening.
 However, the evil spirit refused to be denoted to the background, and the parents were forced to seek help when the entity began to target their young daughter.

 One of the most disturbing poltergeist attacks saw the spirit drag the 12-year-old girl up the stairs by the throat before attempting to strangle her with an electrical wire.

 Exorcisms on the location proved unsuccessful, and the paranormal activity persists, with neighbours reporting screams and demonic voices even during periods of the home being uninhabited.JOIN AN EAST DRIVE GHOST HUNT